wosra/wosra/index.md

 ---
-title: 'WOSRA 2024'
+title: 'WOSRA 2025'
 layout: single
 author_profile: false
-excerpt: '3rd edition of the Workshop on Ontologies and Standards for Robotics and Automation'
+excerpt: '4th edition of the Workshop on Ontologies and Standards for Robotics and Automation'
 header:
  overlay_image: /images/icra.png
  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-International Workshop on Ontologies and Standards for Robotics and Automation (WOSRA 2024) @ [ICRA 2024](https://2024.ieee-icra.org/index.html), **May 13th**, Yokohama, Japan
+International Workshop on Ontologies and Standards for Robotics and Automation (WOSRA 2025) @ [ICRA 2025](https://2025.ieee-icra.org/), **May 19th**, Atlanta, USA

-**Location:** Pacific Convention Plaza, Yokohama, Japan
+**Location:** Georgia World Congress Center, Atlanta, USA